BocaDoru/Hospital-Chain-Management-System/README.md

 * For adding a new appointment the *Receptionist* has to follow those steps:
 1. Click *Select pacient* button to select a pacient from the database or *Create new pacient* button to create a new pacient.
    * If the *Select pacient* option was selected a list of all the pacients will open.
-   * If the *Create new pacient* option was selected a formular with the new pacient information will open.
+   * If the *Create new pacient* option was selected a form with the new pacient information will open.
 The receptionist need to add those information.
 2. Click *Select doctor* button to select a doctor, this will open a new window with all the doctors from this medical unit, then select the wanted doctor.
 3. Click *Select nurse* button to select a nurse, this will open a new window with all the nurses from this medical unit, then select the wanted nurse.
 4. Click *Select services* button to select all the wanted services, this will open a new window with all services that the selected doctor can do.